isvargasmsft/isvargasmsft/README.md

-- 👋 Hi, I’m @isvargasmsft, a product manager at Microsoft Graph DevX team.
+- 👋 Hi, I’m @isvargasmsft, a product manager at Microsoft Copilot DevX team.
 From Costa Rica 🇨🇷 🌋🏖️
-- 👀 I’m interested in science, communication, innovation and design.
+- 👀 I’m interested in science, mental health, innovation and design.
 - 📫 You can reach out by sending an email to isvargas@microsoft.com